-Degree planning guides are available in the Academic Catalog and on the Seminary web site.
+Course-scheduling guides are available in each degree section of the academic catalog and on the Seminary website.
 Students are responsible for using them in scheduling and advising.
 Students are ultimately responsible for the completion of their individual program requirements.
 Student academic planning resources include:

-- The Seminary Academic Catalog which details the individual degree programs, certificates, and course descriptions as well as academic policies. - The Seminary web site provides assistance with detailed course offerings, degree programs, and curriculum management. - Faculty advisors who can provide assistance with course planning, preparation, and completion. - Seminary Academic Services Office in Nyvall Hall, (773) 244-6217 or semacademicserv@northpark.edu
+- The Seminary academic catalog, which details the individual degree programs, certificates, and course descriptions, as well as academic policies. - The Seminary web site provides assistance with detailed course offerings, degree programs, and curriculum management. - Faculty advisors who can provide assistance with course planning, preparation, and completion. - Seminary Academic Services Office in Nyvall Hall, (773) 244-6217 or semacademicserv@northpark.edu.

 After admission to NPTS, students are assigned a faculty advisor.
-Advisors are NPTS faculty who know the degree programs and can be called upon with questions in relation to course planning, the call process, questions about seminary, and overall guidance or encouragement.
+Advisors are NPTS faculty members who can be called upon with questions in relation to course planning, the call process, questions about seminary, and overall guidance or encouragement.
 Visiting students may contact the Seminary Academic Services Office for advising.